openscript/social_aggregator/Readme.md

 # Social Aggregator
 Dear followers!

 There are many social networks out there.
-This software aggregates information from different networks to one xml-stream, which you can reuse for instance on your personal website to show some of your activity to your audience.
+This software aggregates information from different networks to one xml-stream, which you can reuse.
+For instance on your personal website to show some of your activity to your audience or as your personal news feed.

 ## Sources
 Basically the system is designed to be extensible via plugins.
-It's shipped with the following plugins:
+It's shipped with the following ones:

 ### Networks
 - Facebook